archivy/archivy/docs/plugins.md

 Let's walk through what this is doing.
 We are setting up our package and we define a few characteristics of the package.
 We specify some metadata you can adapt to your own package.
 We then load our package by using the `find_packages` function.
 The `entry_points` part is the most important.
 The `[archivy.plugins]` tells archivy that this package will extend our CLI and then we define the command we want to add.
 In our case, people will call the extension using `archivy pocket`.
 We will actually be creating a group so that people will call subcommands like this: `archivy pocket <subcommand>`.
 You can do things either way.

-Create a `README.md` file that you can keep empty for now but should haCve information on your project.
+Create a `README.md` file that you can keep empty for now but should store information on your project.

 ## Step 3: Writing the core code of our plugin